 Inclusion means joining together, at all times, so that diversity is a catalyst for sustainable performance ... and paves the way to reach Olympic summits!
 So 3, 2, 1… go! and enjoy discovering our latest Orange Magazine!

 +1 billion people with disabilities worldwide, or15% of the global population

 20 to 25% of the population is neuroatypical

-Elizabeth Tchoungui: A big thank you to Caroline Casey, founder of “The Valuable 500” – a global movement that brings together companies that are committed to making inclusion a priority – and Stéphane Richard, Chairman and CEO of the Orange group, who came together to share their vision about getting digital inclusion on the corporate agenda.
+Elizabeth Tchoungui: A big thank you to Caroline Casey, founder of “The Valuable 500” – a global movement that brings together companies that are committed to making inclusion a priority – and Stéphane Richard, Chairman of the Orange group, who came together to share their vision about getting digital inclusion on the corporate agenda.

 Disability inclusion in the business world: Joint interview with Caroline Casey and Stéphane Richard

 Around 20% of the global population lives with a disability, and when you include family and friends this represents 70% of the global economy*.
 If we are ever to achieve an inclusive and sustainable society that benefits everyone, inclusion must be a priority for all stakeholders.
 This is the reason behind the UN Sustainable Development Goals, especially the 10 which aim to reduce inequalities.
 Digital inclusion is also a key challenge, one which Caroline Casey and Stéphane Richard discuss along with their commitments to the cause.

 Elizabeth Tchoungui: Discover a range of digital solutions for people with disabilities, as well as a useful overview of the actions carried out by Orange from our Chief Accessibility Officer François-René Germain.

 Digital technology is increasingly enabling more inclusive products and services, with several now on the market that help people with disabilities or neurodiverse conditions live more independent lives.